John Kinsella (swimmer): Indiana University

-Kinsella was a standout at Illinois swimming powerhouse Hinsdale Central High School in the late 1960s.
-As a 16-year-old, he was the silver medalist in the men's 1,500-meter freestyle at the 1968 Summer Olympics in Mexico City, finishing second to U.S. teammate Mike Burton.

-In 1970, while still a high school senior swimming for the Hinsdale McDonald's Swim Club under coach Don Watson, he was awarded the Amateur Athletic Union's James E. Sullivan Award in recognition of the outstanding American amateur athlete of the year.
-In 1970 he also became the first person to swim 1,500 meters under 16 minutes.
-After graduating from high school, Kinsella, together with Mark Spitz, Gary Hall Sr., and other notable swimmers, were part of Doc Counsilman's legendary Indiana Hoosiers swimming and diving team at Indiana University, which dominated men's college swimming in the early 1970s.
+As a career milestone, he was the American record holder in both the 500 and 1,650 freestyles.

 Kinsella won NCAA national championships in the 500-yard and 1,650-yard freestyle events in 1971, 1972, and 1973.

+1968, 1972 Olympic medalist

+As a 16-year-old high school swimmer, Kinsella was the silver medalist in the men's 1,500-meter freestyle at the 1968 Summer Olympics in Mexico City, finishing second to U.S. teammate Mike Burton.

 At the 1972 Summer Olympics in Munich, Germany, Kinsella won a gold medal as a member of the winning U.S. team in the men's 4×200-meter freestyle relay.
 The first-place team of Kinsella, Fred Tyler, Steve Genter, and Mark Spitz set a new world-record time of 7:35.78 in the event final.
+John Murphy, a fellow 1972 Olympic Gold medalist, also swam for both Hinsdale Central High School, and Indiana University with Kinsella.

 After graduating from Indiana University, Kinsella went on to swim professionally, setting a time record for swimming the English Channel.

+Honors

+In 1970, while still a high school senior swimming for Hinsdale Central High School and the Hinsdale McDonald's Swim Club under coach Don Watson, he was awarded the Amateur Athletic Union's James E. Sullivan Award in recognition of the outstanding American amateur athlete of the year.
+The exclusive honor is not frequently awarded to High School age athletes.

-He was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in recognition for his Olympic performances and later professional swimming career where he achieved the title of "World's Professional Champion."
+He was inducted into the International Swimming Hall of Fame in 1986 as an "Honor Swimmer" in recognition of his Olympic performances and professional swimming career where he achieved the title of "World's Professional Champion."

-After the end of his competition swimming career, Kinsella attended Harvard Business School.
+After the end of his competitive swimming career, Kinsella attended Harvard Business School.
 He joined RBC Dain Rauscher as an investment officer, but is no longer with the firm.
 He currently resides in Illinois.
 He has a daughter and three sons.